ArifAliNeosoft/Concept-of-Coroutines-and-Flows/README.md

 Coroutines build upon regular functions by adding two new operations.
 In addition to invoke (or call) and return, coroutines add suspend and resume.

 - suspend — pause the execution of the current coroutine, saving all local variables
-# resume — continue a suspended coroutine from the place it was paused.
+- resume — continue a suspended coroutine from the place it was paused.

 > According to documentation coroutines are nothing but lightweight threads.
 > The thing to remember is :
 > Coroutines do not replace threads, it’s more like a framework to manage concurrency in a more performant and simple way with its lightweight thread which is written > on top of the actual threading framework to get the most out of it by taking the advantage of cooperative nature of functions.

+### How do Coroutines different from threads?

+•	They are executed inside of a thread, so you can start many coroutines inside a single thread.
+•	coroutines are suspendable which means we can execute some instructions, pause the coroutine in the middle of execution and let it continue when we wanted to.
+•	they can easily change the context which means that a coroutine that was started in one thread can easily switch to another thread.

 |             Launch                            |        Async                             |